tweag/topiary/README.md

 Topiary is designed for formatter authors and formatter users.
-Authors can create a formatter for a language without having to write their own parser.
-Users benefit from uniform code style and, potentially, the convenience of using a single formatter tool across multiple languages over their codebases.
+Authors can create a formatter for a language without having to write their own formatting engine or even their own parser.
+Users benefit from uniform code style and, potentially, the convenience of using a single formatter tool, across multiple languages over their codebases, each with comparable styles applied.

 ## Motivation